Over the years, I had many local people knock on my door or come up to me to ask whether I was ‘the chicken man’…

 Several different water containers are available, suitable for young chicks to a large flock of hens.
 Water containers (also called drinkers) need to keep the water clean and free of droppings.
 They shouldn’t tip over easily and should be easy for you to clean out daily or at least every other day.

 Some have legs to lift them off the floor.
 You will need to place containers on a level surface.
 A levelled paving slab can be helpful for this.
 Many have a handle, and using a sturdy hanging basket chain with a hook at the end, you can hang them up, which is useful when there isn’t a level surface.

 Drinkers should store enough water to last all day with some spare capacity for hot days, and as a general rule of thumb, I allow a litre capacity per chicken plus a litre spare.

-The most important factor, though, is that they should always have fresh water available.
-There should again be enough drinkers available for the birds at the bottom of the pecking order to get to one without being bullied.
-This may mean providing two water containers at different ends of the chicken run for some flocks.
+They should always have fresh water available, so it’s essential to have enough drinkers available for the birds at the bottom of the pecking order to get to one without being bullied.
+This may mean providing at least two water containers at different ends of the chicken run for some flocks.

-Click here to see a range of plastic water containers.[/callout]
+Click here to see a range of plastic water containers on Amazon.

 If you are thinking of getting some pure breed chickens, then look through our Chicken Breeds section but keep in mind you may have to travel and book some rare breeds in advance.

-Think about what you want your chickens for.
+Try to think about what you want your chickens for.
 Do eggs take priority?
 Do you want a rare breed?
 Will you want to breed from your hens?
-You don’t need a cockerel for chickens to lay eggs, and male birds can make a lot of noise, too, disturbing neighbours as well as you in the early hours of the morning – so you’ll probably want to start with a few hens.
+You don’t need a cockerel for chickens to lay eggs, and male birds can make a lot of noise, too, disturbing neighbours as well as you in the early hours of the morning – so you’ll probably want to start with a few hens first.